PandoraQS/into-cps-application/DEVELOPER.md

 2. To build the UI:  `gulp` or `gulp build`
 3. To run it:  `npm start`
 4. To run tests: `npm test`
-5. To build and create a developer .exe: `gulp package`
+5. To build and create a developer .exe file: `gulp package`

 ## Useful commands
 - `gulp watch`: it will automatically detect when you save a file and run the corresponding build task so you only have to refresh the app when developing.